Getting a Library Card

 To review your record, place holds or renew items you will need your CAFÉ card number and PIN number (date of birth).
 Please note: If you are unable to connect to the catalog and wish to renew items, please call the library at 262-246-5180 during open hours.

 If the title you want is owned by any of the CAFÉ libraries, you can request it by placing a hold.
-Just go to the catalog and look for the title you want.
-Once you find the item, click the “Place a Hold” option on the right of the screen.
-Enter your full library card number and your password to log in, and then submit your request.
+Visit the catalog and search for the title you want.
+Once you find the item, click the “Place a Hold” option on the right of the screen, log in with your library card, and submit your request.
 We will notify you as soon as the item becomes available for you.
 You can also ask a librarian to place a hold for you.

 Regardless of where the item comes from, there is no charge to you.
 So, if you don’t find what you’re looking for on our shelves, be sure to ask!